rosszurowski/deploy/README.md

 #### deploy help

-Will output a list of all commands
+Will output a list of all commands.

 ## Config